KoushikRaghav/SensibleAutonomousMachine/README.md

 ###7.
 Use Newly Trained Object Detection Classifier ###

 Before running the Python scripts, you need to modify the NUM_CLASSES variable in the script to equal the number of classes you want to detect.
 So NUM_CLASSES = 2.
 To test your object detector, move a picture of the object or objects into the \object_detection folder, and change the IMAGE_NAME variable in the Object_detection_image.py to match the file name of the picture.
 Alternatively, you can use a video of the objects (using Object_detection_video.py), or just plug in a USB webcam and point it at the objects (using Object_detection_webcam.py).

+## Working with Machine ##
+Producing control systems capable of analyzing sensory data in order to provide accurate detection of other vehicles and the road ahead fusing data from multiple sensors.
+Data Replication between sensory data and real time camera [8].
+Monitoring entire surrounding to identify the colour patterns of traffic signal and performing right/left turn by getting trained in predicting static/dynamic models.
+Maintain ratio of frames captured and running status of machine.

+###	Sensor Testing ###

+IR sensor sends binary values by receiving and decoding signals.
+The led sends and receives live data of road patterns and communicate the output value with mo-tor IC.
+Absorption and Reflection of black and white signals to make the machine sense the road patterns for moving forward and turn operations (left and right).

+### Motor Testing ###

+L293D Motor Driver IC consists of 4 input pins, 4 output pins and 2 enable pins.
+When enable A is high, left motor (input 1 and input 2) works.
+When enable B is high, right motor (input 3 and input 4) works.

+Input 1	Input 2	 Result
+   0      	0	     Stop
+   0	      1	     Anti-Clockwise
+   1	      0	     Clockwise
+   1	      1	     Stop

+A GPS aerial is mounted at the rear for location information featuring gyroscopes, altimeters and a tachometer to avoid a minute miscalculation of the machine’s positions.

+The machine can safely drive itself under specific conditions such as expressway merging, high speed cruising, low speed traffic jam, closed-campus operations by classifying object patterns and traffic signals.
+Infrared Sensor performs identification of road patterns during self-parking scenarios by absorbing and reflecting Infrared signals [9].
+Pi camera is fixed on top of the machine to detect signal patterns by clas-sifying colors from comparing with the trained data at frequent measure of time

+## Conclusion and Future Work ##

+The proposed work uses different modules for providing automation to the robotic machine.
+There are certain systems providing security in existence but with less effi-ciency but our project deals with live data in the form of continuous images which gets automatically deleted after some point of time.
+This improves the efficiency of the system.
+Although the machine senses traffic signals and proceed moving opera-tions, installation of higher-grade cameras and motor power shall improve efficiency, performance and speed control of the machine respectively.
+More complicated im-ages are given as input to train the machine act according to emergency situations by predicting and analyzing.